ChiahsinChu/pub_repository/2021_JPCC_pt100/README.md

 - analysis_04.ipynb: jupyter notebook (version of the notebook server is 4.2.2 and is running on: Python 2.7.8)
 - *.py files: contain methods needed by analysis_04.ipynb

-** Folder sourceCodeChanges:
-changes to the source code needed in pwscf from quantum espresso and in casino (only available group-internally)